clicksolutions/lit-element-scss-loader/README.md

   * [sass-loader](https://webpack.js.org/loaders/sass-loader/) (optional)

 # How this works:
-1. Include `lit-element-scss-loader` it in your Webpack config.
-You will also need to use extract-loader if you're using sass-loader and/or css-loader.
-Make that you put `lit-element-scss-loader` to the first position so that it will be called last by webpack.
+1. Include `lit-element-scss-loader` in your Webpack config.
+You will also need to use extract-loader if you're using `sass-loader` and/or `css-loader`.
+Make sure that you put `lit-element-scss-loader` to the first position so that it will be called last by webpack.

 ```javascript
   rules: [